PKua007/rampack/doc/shapes.md

 Each shape has from 0 to 3 shape axes, usually perpendicular to one another.
 These are:

-* **primary axis** - the main axis of the shape, usually in the longest direction
+* **primary axis** - the main axis of the shape, usually in the direction of longest dimension of the shape
 * **secondary axis** - the secondary direction, for example the direction of bending of squashing
 * **auxiliary axis** - the axis orthogonal to both the primary axis and the secondary axis

 The number of axes depends on the symmetry of the shape.
 For example, the [sphere](#class-sphere) has no axes, [spherocylinder](#class-spherocylinder) has only the primary axis (along its length), while [polysphere banana](#class-polyspherocylinderbanana) has all three axes defined.
-If the primary and the secondary axes are defined, the auxiliary axis is defined automatically as the normalized cross product of the former two axes; thus, primary, secondary and auxiliary axes, in the given order, form a right-handed vector triad.
+If both the primary and the secondary axes are defined, the auxiliary axis is defined automatically as the normalized cross product of the former two axes;
+thus, primary, secondary and auxiliary axes, in the given order, form a right-handed vector triad.

-Shape axes are used in many aspects of the software, for example, in observables:
+Shape axes are used in many places throughout the software, for example, in observables:
 [class `nematic_order`](observables.md#class-nematicorder),
 [class `pair_averaged_correlation`](observables.md#class-pairaveragedcorrelation), trial moves:
 [class `flip`](input-file.md#class-flip) and lattice transformers: